Do you like your boss?

-One of the first patterns you see when working in human resources and dealing with employee relation situations is that over half of the issues stem from employees not being satisfied with their working relationship with their boss.
-Complaints range from dislike of micro-managers to working for someone who is so distant that a relationship never forms.
-I’ve found that as I’ve worked with many executives over the last 16 years, one thing stands out…. if there is not a match in style between the leader and the subordinate, ultimately that working relationship will suffer.
+Maybe that’s not a fair question.
+The real question is… “Do you like your boss enough to stay with the organization?”
+In my career in HR, I’ve fielded complaints ranging from dislike of micro-managers to working for someone who is so distant that a relationship never forms.
+I’ve found that as I’ve worked with executives over the last 18 years, one thing stands out…. if there is not a match in style between the leader and the subordinate, ultimately that working relationship will suffer.
 Over time, either the employee will become dissatisfied and leave the company, the leader will not be satisfied with the employee and performance will suffer, or both people stay in the relationship and the department never reaches it’s full productivity potential.

-While reading an article in Scientific American Mind on Attachment Theory, it struck me that although they were focusing on romantic relationships, the theory plays out in our work relationships as well.
-Attachment Theory and the corresponding styles was first discovered by Mary Ainsworth, an American psychologist.
+Awhile back, I was reading an article in Scientific American Mind on Attachment Theory.
+The article was about the role that Attachment Theory plays in romantic relationships.
+It struck me that although they were focusing on romantic relationships, the theory plays out in our work relationships as well.
+Attachment Theory was first discovered by Mary Ainsworth, an American psychologist.
 Her work with a British researcher, John Bowlby, resulted in the idea that people who have a strong attachment to others, specifically their caregivers, are more likely to survive.
 The three types of attachment are:

 - Secure– This person has a solid base and is able to explore their environment.
 They’re more likely to learn and thrive and are comfortable with intimacy.